nyuuuukie/rainfall/level0/README.md

 1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a
 ```

-`level1:1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a`

-Fun fact: I have found the source code of this binary when I was looking for some files in the `darkly` system.
+Fun fact: I have found the source code of this binary when I was serfing through `darkly` system.